 *not fulfilling the duties of their position

 ARTICLE XI - FILLING OFFICER VACANCIES

 Vacancies occurring on the Board shall be filled through the following procedure.
-The nomination committee will invite, by mail and personal phone contact, currently active Association members regarding their willingness to fulfill the duties of the vacated office until the next regular election in November of that 4-H year.
-Their names and the office they are willing to take over will then be announced at the next regularly scheduled Association meeting and a vote will be taken for each vacated office.
+The nomination committee will invite, by mail and personal phone contact, regarding Association members willingness to fulfill the duties of the vacated office.
+Their names and the office they are willing to fulfill will then be announced at the next regularly scheduled Association meeting and a vote will be taken for each vacated office.
+Newly elected officers, filling vacated positions will serve the unexpired term.

-ARTICLE XII - BUDGET AND AUDIT COMMITTEES

-Budget committee shall work with the Treasurer to propose the annual 4-H budget for approval at the January Association meeting.
-The approved budget shall be published in the Adams County 4-H newsletter.

-The Treasurer shall have the books closed by January 31 of the following year.
-Audit Committee shall audit the Treasurer’s book at least one week before the January Association meeting and present a full report at that meeting.

-Effective July 1, 2012 the Treasurer shall have the books closed by July 31 of the following year (January 2012 to June 30 2012).
-Audit Committee shall audit the Treasurer’s book at least one week before the September Association meeting and present a full report at that meeting.

-ARTICLE XIII - RULES OF ORDER
+ARTICLE XII- RULES OF ORDER

-Rules governing conduct of business shall be the Roberts Rules of Order.
+Procedure of business shall be governed by Roberts Rules of Order.

-ARTICLE XIV - GENERAL RULES
+ARTICLE XIII- GENERAL RULES

 Section 1

-All rules governing this Association shall be incorporated into this constitution and any rules contradictory to this constitution are hereby declared null and void.
+These Bylaws shall be reviewed biannually by an ad hoc committee.
+These Bylaws shall be brought up to date as needed by a 2/3 majority at the Leaders’ Association meeting.
+The Leaders’ Association members must be given at least 30 days notice of impending Bylaw review and amendment action.

 Section 2

-This constitution shall be reviewed at the July meeting of the Association.

-Section 3

-This constitution and by-laws shall be brought up to date as needed.

-Section 4

-Complete the 4-H Annual Charter Renewal Packet that includes critical communication, legal, financial and educational accountability requirements.
-This is submitted to the county UW-Extension office by December 1 annually.
+The Executive Board will complete the 4-H Annual Charter Renewal Packet that includes legal, financial and educational accountability requirements.
+This is submitted to the county UW-Extension office by October 1 annually.

-Section 5

-This constitution as revised are hereby accepted at a regular meeting of the Adams County 4-H Leaders Association Inc. as required this 18th July 2011.

-ARTICLE XV – DISSOLUTION CLAUSE
+ARTICLE XIV– DISSOLUTION CLAUSE

-Upon dissolution of the association, any assets remaining shall be conveyed to a 4-H Youth Development program or 4-H Youth Development Foundation as selected by the affirmative vote of the majority of association members present at the meeting entitled to vote.
+Upon dissolution of the Adams County 4-H Leaders’ Association, any assets remaining shall be conveyed to a 4-H Youth Development program or 4-H Youth Development Foundation as selected by an affirmative vote of the majority of association members present at the meeting entitled to vote.

 Signed

-(President)
+(President) (Vice-President)

-(Secretary)
+(Secretary) (Treasurer)

-Leaders Association Approved on 7/18/11

-S:\4-H\4-H Information\Leaders Association\4-H Rules\Constitution FINAL 7-18-11.doc
+S:\4-H\4-H Ex.
+Board/Association/4-H Rules/Bylaws 1/18/16